 The Games for Learning Institute (G4LI) seeks to answer critical questions, pointing the way to a new era of game use in education.
 The Institute was established in 2008 with a prestigious grant from Microsoft Research, and supplemental funding from the Motorola Foundation.
 Based at New York University, the Institute brings together 14 game designers, computer scientists, and education researchers from 9 partner institutions.
 G4LI applies a scientifically rigorous approach that uses both quantitative and qualitative methods.
 Researchers study existing games, identify key design elements and learning patterns, develop prototype "mini games" based on these elements and patterns, test them in classroom and informal learning settings, and evaluate the results.
 G4LI's initial focus is on digital games as tools for teaching science, technology, engineering, and math - STEM subjects - at the critical middle-school level.

 Geek Squad Academy is a program designed to inspire a younger generation to get involved firsthand with technology.
-They work with local organizations to bring this one of a kind technology based experience to your community.
+Housed within Best Buy's Community Relations group, Geek Squad Academy works with local organizations to bring this one of a kind technology based experience to your community.
 This is accomplished through fun, interactive classes and activities that provide students an opportunity to get hands on experience with a wide variety of technology.

 GenYES is the only student-centered research-based solution for school-wide technology integration.
 Students work with teachers to design technology-infused lessons and provide tech support.
 GenYES students learn life-long technology and leadership skills and teachers benefit from on-site, sustainable technology integration support.
 GenYES builds a campus-wide collaborative learning community!